josecherian/MailHelper/README.md

     "Subject": "Here's the Email Subject",
     "SMTPServer": "smtp.example.com",
     "SMTPPort": "587",
-    "Target": "email_credencia_name_in_Credencial_Manager"
+    "Target": "email_credencial_name_in_Credencial_Manager"
 }
 ```
- 1. Create an environment varible with name 'MAIL_HELPER_CONFIG' and value as the path of above config file.
+ 2. Create an environment varible with name 'MAIL_HELPER_CONFIG' and value as the path of above config file.